ZhuXJ1/SuperBayes/README.md

 # SuperBayes
 Bayesian periodicity search in quasar/AGN light curves as a way to identify candidates of Supermassive binary black holes

+This repository contains free codes, which come with absolutely no warranty.
+However, if you would like to use them and need help, please feel free to get in touch.

 Codes and data that accompany the paper "Toward the unambiguous identification of supermassive binary black holes through Bayesian inference
 " (https://arxiv.org/abs/2004.10944), by Xing-Jiang Zhu & Eric Thrane.